openstack/taskflow/doc/source/notifications.rst

 Task notifications
 ------------------

-To receive notification on task state changes use :py:class:`~taskflow.utils.misc.Notifier` available as ``task_notifier`` property of the engine.
+To receive notification on task state changes use the :py:class:`~taskflow.utils.misc.Notifier` instance available as the ``task_notifier`` property of an engine.

 A basic example is:

 .. doctest::